×

 How much do Costa Rica mission trips cost?

-The cost per person to join a mission trip to Costa Rica in 2023 is $825/person.
-This fee includes all ground transportation, lodging, meals, in-country trip-related expenses, and funds to support local staff and partners who will be leading your trip.
+See "Upcoming Trip Dates" section below for available dates and per-person cost for each trip.
+This fee covers ground transportation, lodging, all of your meals, trip-related expenses, and funds to support staff who will be leading your trip.

 What will we be doing on our mission trip?